solana-labs/solana-program-library/docs/src/stake-pool.md

 to provide a market for their pool's tokens, through an AMM like [Token Swap](token-swap.md).

+Alternatively, stake pool managers can partner with wallet and stake account providers for direct SOL deposits.

 ## Operation

-A stake pool manager creates a stake pool, and the staker includes validators that will receive delegations from the pool by creating "validator stake accounts" and activating a delegation on them.
-Once a validator stake account's delegation is active, the staker adds it to the stake pool.
+A stake pool manager creates a stake pool, and the staker includes validators that will receive delegations from the pool by adding "validator stake accounts" to the pool using the `add-validator` instruction.
+In this command, the stake pool creates a new stake account and delegates it to the desired validator.

 At this point, users can participate with deposits.
+They can directly deposit SOL into the stake pool using the `deposit-sol` instruction.
+Within this instruction, the stake pool will move SOL into the pool's reserve account, to be redistributed by the staker.

+Alternatively, users can deposit a stake account into the pool.
+To do this, they must delegate a stake account to the one of the validators in the stake pool.
+If the stake pool has a preferred deposit validator, the user must delegate their stake to that validator's vote account.

-They must delegate a stake account to the one of the validators in the stake pool.
-Once it's active, the user can deposit their stake into the pool in exchange for SPL tokens representing their fractional ownership in pool.
-A percentage of the rewards earned by the pool goes to the pool manager as a fee.
+Once the stake becomes active, which happens at the following epoch boundary (maximum 2 days), the user can deposit their stake into the pool using the `deposit-stake` instruction.

+In exchange for their deposit (SOL or stake), the user receives SPL tokens representing their fractional ownership in pool.
+A percentage of the rewards earned by the pool goes to the pool manager as an epoch fee.

 Over time, as the stakes in the stake pool accrue staking rewards, the user's fractional ownership will be worth more than their initial deposit.
-Whenever the user chooses, they can withdraw activated stake in exchange for their SPL pool tokens.
+Whenever the user chooses, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their SPL pool tokens.
+The user will get back a SOL stake account immediately.

+Note: if the user wants to withdraw the SOL in the stake account, they must first deactivate the stake account and wait until the next epoch boundary (maximum 2 days).
+Once the stake is inactive, they can freely withdraw the SOL.

 The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake pool's reserve account, then increasing the stake on another validator.

-The staker operation to add a new validator requires roughly 1.003 SOL to create the stake account on a validator, so the stake pool staker will need liquidity on hand to fully manage the pool stakes.
+The staker operation to add a new validator requires 0.00328288 SOL to create the stake account on a validator, so the stake pool staker will need liquidity on hand to fully manage the pool stakes.
+The SOL used to add a new validator is recovered when removing the validator.

+### Fees

+The stake pool program provides managers many options for making the pool financially viable, predominantly through fees.
+There are four different sources of fees:

+* Epoch: every epoch (roughly 2 days), the stake accounts in the pool earn inflation rewards, so the stake pool mints pool tokens into the manager's fee account as a proportion of the earned rewards.
+For example, if the pool earns 10 SOL in rewards, and the fee is set to 2%, the manager will earn pool tokens worth 0.2 SOL.
+* Withdraw: sends a proportion of the desired withdrawal amount to the manager.
+  For example, if a user wishes to withdraw 100 pool tokens, and the fee is set to 3%, 3 pool tokens go to the manager, and the remaining 97 tokens go to the user in the form of a SOL stake account.
+* SOL deposit: converts the entire SOL deposit into pool tokens, then sends a proportion of those to the manager, and the rest to the user
+* Stake deposit: converts the stake account's delegation plus rent-exemption to pool tokens, sends a proportion of those to the manager, and the rest to the user
+* Referral: during SOL or stake deposits, the pool manager has the option to redistribute a percentage of the fees to another address as a referral fee.
+  This option is particularly attractive for wallet providers.
+When a wallet integrates a stake pool, the wallet developer will have the option to earn additional tokens anytime a user deposits into the stake pool.
+Stake pool managers can use this feature to create strategic partnerships and entice greater adoption of stake pools!

+### Deposit restrictions

+To give the manager more control over funds entering the pool, stake pools allow deposit restrictions on SOL and stakes through a SOL deposit authority and a stake deposit authority.
+If the field is set, that authority must sign the associated deposit instruction.

+For example, if the manager sets a stake deposit authority, then that address must sign every stake deposit instruction.

+This can also be useful in a few situations:

+* Control who deposits into the stake pool
+* Prohibit a form of deposit.
+For example, the manager only wishes to have SOL deposits, so they set a stake deposit authority, making it only possible to deposit a stake account if that authority signs the transaction.
+* Maintenance mode.
+If the pool needs time to reset fees or otherwise, the manager can temporarily restrict new deposits by setting deposit authorities.

+Note: in order to keep user funds safe, withdrawals are always permitted.

 ## Background